dieselfox1/fincommerce/plugins/fincommerce/client/blocks/docs/contributors/folder-structure.md

 │ Shared utilities of the FinCommerce Blocks plugin.
 │
 ├── bin/\_
-│ Set of scripts used to build the WordPress packages.
+│ Set of scripts used to build the finpress packages.
 │
 ├── docs/\*
 │ Set of documentation pages of the FinCommerce Blocks plugin.